AvaMGardiner/COMP3130-Mobile-Application-Development/README.md

 - **Major Work Deliverable-II: Design and Development of a Mobile Application**

-In my Major Work Deliverable-II, which focused on the Design and Development of a Mobile Application, I was assigned the task of creating a mobile app using Expo/React-Native for a platform of my choosing.
-The app's central theme was to record information about different charities.
-Consequently, I had to design an app that enabled users to browse their collections of charities.
-Once logged in, users should have the capability to add, view, remove, and modify all the content they've contributed, including the collections and the charities within them.
-This task was open-ended, and I was motivated to discover new ideas beyond what was taught in lectures and workshops.
-The strategy for implementation was entirely in my hands.
-I was given the leeway to add or subtract a few screens as needed, with the optimal number of screens being sufficient to display all the necessary information.
-I was also granted the liberty to alter the content of the screens.
-The arrangement of my content was merely a proposed set of possible configurations based on the Mobile Application Development - Instructions (Assignment Specifications).
-This was a Major Work project aimed at evaluating students' abilities in design, implementation, testing, and deployment of a Mobile Application.
+In my Major Work Deliverable-II, I designed and developed a mobile app using Expo/React-Native.
+The app, centered around recording charity information, allowed users to manage their charity collections.
+The project was open-ended, encouraging exploration beyond classroom teachings.
+I had the freedom to adjust the app’s structure and content as needed.
+This project evaluated my skills in design, implementation, testing, and deployment of a mobile application.